 Valery Rokhin / Shutterstock

-Even after all this time, some of the fountains remain intact around the courtyard of the popular ruins, as well as some of the walls and archways.
-The historical importance of the place is palpable, with various emperors walking those pathways during their rule.
+Even after all this time, some of the fountains around the courtyard of the popular ruins remain intact, as do some of the walls and archways.
+The place’s historical importance is palpable, with various emperors walking those pathways during their rule.

 Pantheon